keboola/developers-docs/cli/structure/index.md

 ## Orchestrations

-The Orchestrator directories contain `phases` directory and in it a list of tasks.
+The Orchestrator directories contain the `phases` directory and in it a list of tasks.

 Example: